13. Ownership and lifecycle

 In the previous code listing, within the copyinit, we are allocating new memory for holding the copy of the value from other.
 The other has type Self, which means the same type as the struct defining the copyinit - in this case MyNumber.

-12.9. __moveinit__
+13.9. __moveinit__

 Mojo invokes the moveinit for cases where a value needs to be physically moved.
 This method is quite similar to the init method in the sense that it initializes the struct.
-In contrast to copyinit, moveinit has the second argument annotated with owned.
-The owned is required because the second argument’s value will be destroyed once the move operation completes.
+In contrast to copyinit, moveinit has the second argument annotated with deinit.
+The deinit is required because the second argument’s value will be destroyed once the move operation completes.
 In moveinit, we reassign the values from the other struct to the struct which defines the moveinit.

 One thing to note is that the moveinit may not be always called when a value is "moved" (even when using the transfer ^ operator).
 You can think of move as a transfer of ownership, but sometimes the compiler is not able to optimize it to a simple transfer of ownership (logical move), instead needs to copy the value to a new location and clear the old location (physical move).
 Physical move happens for example when a value is moving from a short-lived stack frame to a longer lived one.